AlexSischin/BankDepositPredictor/ANALYSIS.md

 ![img_36.png](img/img_36.png)

 Both numerical and categorical.
-First of all, it doesn't look like a logistic function, so we'll derive a **polynomial series** of features for this X. Also, it has a special value of -1, which will add a bias to polynomial at this exact point.
-In order to prevent polynomial from distortion we'll also introduce a **dummy** variable for this special case.
+We'll derive a **polynomial series** of features for this X. Also, it has a special value of -1, which will add a bias to polynomial at this exact point.
+In order to prevent polynomial from distortion we'll also introduce a **one-hot** variable for this special case.
 And finally, notice that there are very few examples with value > 580.
 So, we'll try to filter them out to prevent overfitting.

 ### Previous [14]